sekika/swrcfit/README.md

 Calculation options can be specified from command line option in the form of `parameter=value`.
 Calculation option can also be specified with a file where calculation options are written.
-If the setting involves a character "=", swrcfit evaluates the equation.
+If the setting involves a character "=", swrcfit evaluates the given equation.
 If the setting does not have "=" character, swrcfit understands that it is a filename and reads setting from the specified file.